12 mind-blowing places for nature in Denmark

 Denmark has some mystical and grand nature, full of fairy tale vibes.
 Here are the 12 best places for nature in Denmark you just have to visit.

-I’ve been exploring my country quite a lot these past years, especially Jutland where I live.
 And you know what?
 Even though Denmark is a small country, I discover new sides of the Danish nature almost every time I venture out.

 Denmark’s landscape is diverse and beautiful and you can spend days exploring it.
 So, grab your camera and go visit these must-see places.

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support ♡ Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 Where to find the best nature in Denmark

-The great thing about Denmark is that it’s small so you’re always close to the sea, sand dunes, a gnarly troll forest or an impressive natural UNESCO world heritage site.
+The great thing about Denmark is that it’s small so you’re always close to the sea, sand dunes, a gnarly troll forest, or an impressive natural UNESCO World Heritage Site.

-From the colliding seas at Grenen and one of the largest migrating dunes in Europe to the world-class Black Sun phenomenon, 55-million-year-old fossils and exposed granite formations, you’ll find beautiful nature in Denmark more or less anywhere.
+From the colliding seas at Grenen and one of the largest migrating dunes in Europe to the world-class Black Sun phenomenon, 55-million-year-old fossils, and exposed granite formations, you’ll find beautiful nature in Denmark more or less anywhere.

 1. Fur – the fossil island

-Fur is known as Denmark’s most wonderful island and it’s currently on the UNESCO tentative list for its moler (or moclay in English).
 Moler is a special kind of clay layered with black volcanic ash.
-It’s 55 million years old and can be found on Fur island along with fossils of particularly fish, insects and birds.
+It’s 55 million years old and can be found on Fur Island along with fossils of fish, insects, and birds.

 It’s the perfect place for a day trip and it’s easy to get around by car or bike.